objectiv/objectiv-analytics/README.md

 [![taxonomy](https://user-images.githubusercontent.com/82152911/162000133-1eea0192-c882-4121-a866-8c1a3f8ffee3.svg)](https://www.objectiv.io/docs/taxonomy)

-* Used for validation of data collection and debugging of instrumentation
+* Used for data validation and debugging of instrumentation
 * Designed to ensure collected data is model-ready without cleaning, transformation or tracking plans
-* Enables models to be shared and reused as a result of consistent data collection
+* Results in consistent data: models can be shared/reused between teams, products & (data)platforms

 Supports a wide range of product analytics use cases.
 We're currently working on extending the range of marketing related use cases.